chocoteam/choco-solver/README.md

 Choco-solver is an open-source Java library for Constraint Programming.

-Choco-solver is not the continuation of Choco2, but a completely rewritten version and there is no backward compatibility.

 Current stable version is 4.0.3 (31 Mar 2017).

 Choco-solver comes with: